evacchi/evacchi.github.io/_drafts/2022-06-24-the-empathic-programmer.md

 on the way many of us see interactions in the workplace.
 Today, I go way less to the office.
 In the future, who knows?
-Regardless your preference, I hope that tomorrow, when you sit at your desk, be it at home or at the office, you'll make that extra effort and to really be an *empathic programmer*.
+Regardless your preference, I hope that tomorrow, when you sit at your desk, be it at home or at the office, you'll make that extra effort to really be an *empathic programmer*.

 [no-impostor]: https://medium.com/counter-intuition/you-don-t-have-impostor-syndrome-126e4c4bdcc